Skip to content

 These days, modern shoppers can use technology to get the edge over ballooning grocery prices.
 Some apps can help with every aspect of cost-effective grocery shopping, including:

-- Earning cashback, rewards, and rebates – Try Upside, Fetch Rewards, Ibotta, or BrandClub to find rebates and earn points on your purchases.
+• Earning cashback, rewards, and rebates—Use apps like Upside, Fetch Rewards, Ibotta, or BrandClub to find rebates or earn points on purchases that can be converted into rewards.

 3. Use curbside pickup and delivery wisely

-You might assume that the convenience of curbside pickup and home delivery would cost more, but savvy shoppers may find they can save on food without leaving home.
+You might assume that the convenience of curbside pickup and home delivery would cost more, but savvy shoppers can save money on groceries this way, too.

-If your grocery store offers free online ordering and pickup, you can put your order together at home and check each item’s current price against competitors to be sure it’s a good deal.
+Check to see if your grocery store offers free online ordering and pickup.
+You can put your order together at home and check each item’s current price against competitors to be sure it’s a good deal.
 Best of all, shopping from home lets you avoid all those tempting impulse buys.

-The savings you rack up by shopping this way may even cover the delivery cost—check your local store’s fee to be sure.
+The savings you rack up by shopping this way may even cover the delivery cost, so check your local store’s fees to be sure.

 4. Plan your meals

-Planning meals in advance lets you sidestep unnecessary purchases while ensuring nothing goes to waste.
+Planning meals in advance is a great way to save money on groceries; sidestep unnecessary purchases while ensuring nothing goes to waste.
 Meal planning also encourages you to skip eating out or getting takeout, which leads to big cost savings over time.

-- Brainstorm recipes using mostly those ingredients, then add any missing items to your list
+• Brainstorm recipes using mostly those ingredients, then add any missing items to your list.
+Use apps like Supercook and Mealtime, or ask ChatGPT for recipe ideas.

 5. Leverage coupons and discounts

-You may not clip them out of the Sunday paper anymore, but couponing is still one of the best ways to save serious coin.
+You may not clip them out of the Sunday paper anymore, but couponing is still one of the best ways to save money on groceries.

 6. Join rewards programs

-Most major retailers, as well as online brands, offer loyalty programs or discounts when you sign up for their mailing lists.
-It may seem gimmicky, but those members-only offers can add up over time.
+Most major grocers offer loyalty programs or discounts when you sign up for their programs or mailing lists.
+These members-only offers can add up over time.

 However, there is a catch: you can’t let discounts tempt you into buying items you don’t need or won’t use.